Goals

 What this goal means

-If calories drop too hard, the scale can move fast and the result still be poor.
+If calories drop too hard, the scale can move fast and still point in the wrong direction.
 Hunger rises, training quality falls, sleep gets worse, and lean tissue is easier to lose.
 A better target is a calm rate of loss that keeps the week workable.

 Who this is for

 This page fits people who want to reduce body fat, improve health markers, or feel lighter in daily life without turning eating into a second job.
-It also fits people who have tried aggressive cuts before and want a plan they can keep for more than two weeks.
+It also fits people who have already tried aggressive cuts and know they need a plan they can keep for more than two weeks.

 What to prioritize